Adoption Information: Haiti

 If you are a prospective adoptive parent who wishes to pursue an adoption in Haiti, but you have not filed a Form I-600A or a Form I-600 with USCIS before April 1, 2014, then you must begin the Hague Adoption Convention process.

-To pursue a Hague Convention adoption in Haiti, you may begin filing the following forms with USCIS after April 1, 2014:
+To pursue a Hague Convention adoption in Haiti, you may begin filing the following forms with USCIS on or after April 1, 2014:

 Prospective Adoptive Parents Wishing to Pursue a Non-Hague Convention Adoption in Haiti

-If you are a prospective adoptive parent wishing to continue pursuing the non-Hague Convention process in Haiti, please review the information below to determine whether your case may proceed as a transition, non-Hague Convention, case after the Hague Adoption Convention enters into force in Haiti on April 1, 2014.
+If you are a prospective adoptive parent wishing to continue pursuing the non-Hague Convention process in Haiti, please review the information below to determine whether your case may proceed as a transition, non-Hague Convention, case.

 If your case does not meet the transition-case criteria outlined in the chart above, then you may need to begin the Convention process.